 Tendinitis is most common in athletes or in people who perform repetitive actions.
 It is usually caused in athletes by intense, prolonged and repeated physical exertion.

 Medications such as fluoroquinolones (an antibacterial sometimes used for the treatment of respiratory or urinary infections) and anabolic steroids can also cause tendinitis in some cases.
+Some figures:

 - Among people having tendonitis in the Achilles heel, 89% are men.